dxe4/jsonTOxls/README.md

               }
      )
      sheet[key(row,col)] = val(row,col)

+*Note i didn't run this code, I just wrote it in the readme file to demonstrate an example.

 4) And you end up applying divide and conquer technique for the problem which is now split in 4 steps: